mtumilowicz/groovy258-dsl-closure-workshop/README.md

 x.nonExsistingProperty // propertyMissing: nonExsistingProperty
 x.settingNonExsistingProperty = 5 // "propertyMissing: settingNonExsistingProperty 5"
 ```

+## state machine
+A finite-state machine (FSM) or finite-state automaton (FSA, plural: automata), finite automaton, or simply
+a state machine, is a mathematical model of computation.
+It is an abstract machine that can be in exactly one
+of a finite number of states at any given time.
+The FSM can change from one state to another in response to
+some external inputs and/or a condition is satisfied; the change from one state to another is called a
+transition.[1]
+An FSM is defined by a list of its states, its initial state, and the conditions for each
+transition.
+Finite state machines are of two types – deterministic finite state machines and non-deterministic
+finite state machines.

+The finite state machine has less computational power than some other models of computation such as the Turing
+machine.[3]
+The computational power distinction means there are computational tasks that a Turing machine can do
+but a FSM cannot.

+ a finite state machine is called a deterministic finite automaton (DFA), if

+each of its transitions is uniquely determined by its source state and input symbol, and
+reading an input symbol is required for each state transition.
+A nondeterministic finite automaton (NFA), or nondeterministic finite state machine, does not need to obey these restrictions.

+An abstract machine, also called an abstract computer, is a theoretical model of a computer hardware or software system

+A typical abstract machine consists of a definition in terms of input, output, and the set of allowable operations used to turn the former into the latter.
 # project
 Elaborated above mechanisms used:
 * closures with delegation: